 Having just recently touched on Mt.
 Pinatubo, one of the attractions that are bringing in tourists to Zambales in droves, I shall no longer delve into it at this point.
 Subic which is also a tourist destination in Zambales does not need further introduction.
 I would rather touch on the other attractions of the province that is yet to be discovered by avid travelers and wanderers.

 With 107 miles of pure beach, needless to say that Zambales is another go-to place for beach lovers.
-It also has, tucked in its belt of natural wonders, a bevy of beautiful islands and shoals that are perfect camping sites and day tours, you’ll only need to get the right equipment online like the best family tent, you can find more information here.
+It also has, tucked in its belt of natural wonders, a bevy of beautiful islands and shoals that are perfect camping sites and day tours, they even recommend you where to get a camper microwave for the trip, you’ll only need to get the right equipment online like the best family tent, you can find more information here.
 It is also the home of the Aetas, the Philippines foremost indigenous tribe and the earliest Filipinos.
 Aeta guides hold jungle survival classes in Subic and are also willing guides for hikers who visit the province.
 And if you happen to be a hiker, then there are many places for you to choose from in Zambales such as Mt.
 Tapulao, Mt.
 Cinco Picos and Mt.
 Balingkilat, to name a few.
 In some parts of the area hunting is allowed for a few people, if you are interestred then make sure to check out these rifles for sale.

 Hiking in Zambales